KwstasGeorgiadis/covid/README.md

 &nbsp; b. ./app  <br />

 Feel free to import the postman collection in the directory ./postman  <br />

 Or you can use curl request like this one

-curl --location --request GET 'localhost:9080/countries'
+&nbsp; curl --location --request GET 'localhost:9080/countries'